MiguelCastillo/bit-bundler/README.md

 Head over to [examples](https://github.com/MiguelCastillo/bit-bundler/tree/master/examples) for more setups.

-You can also checkout [bundler-war-room](https://github.com/MiguelCastillo/bundler-war-room) to try out `bit-bundler`.
+You can also checkout [bundler-war-room](https://github.com/MiguelCastillo/bundler-war-room) if you want to see a sample project with `bit-bundler`.

 ## API